crcn/tandem-old/README.md

   <h1 align="center">Tandem (Preview)</h1>
 </p>

 Tandem is a web component builder that's designed to work with many different languages & frameworks.
 It currently works with React apps (more langauge & framework support is planned after [Alpha](https://github.com/tandemcode/tandem/projects/10)).
-The tooling is inspired by Sketch & VSCode, and provides you with a slightly augmented yet transparent way to visually build interfaces that are based on web standards.
+The tooling is inspired by Sketch, Figma, & VSCode, and are based on web standards.

 ![Split view](./assets/screenshots/v10.1.7.png)